ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 Apart from these mandatory fields, there are multiple optional fields or TAGS available that store aligner-specific information.

-Some attributes of the SAM format that are relevant to this tutorial are FLAG, MAPQ and among the optional fields [XS] Tag that is specifically used by Bowtie2.
+Some attributes of the SAM format that are relevant to this tutorial are FLAG, MAPQ ,and among the optional fields [XS] Tag that is specifically used by Bowtie2.

-The Bitwise FLAG helps us filter out reads that are uniquely mapped and concordantly mapped in case of paired-end reads.
+The Bitwise FLAG helps us filter out reads that are uniquely mapped and concordantly mapped in the case of paired-end reads.
 Similarly, you can consider filtering even based on the Mapping Alignment Score (MAPQ); a threshold of 10-30 is generally used.

 First, we need to convert SAM files to BAM files.
 BAM or Binary Alignment Map is the binary equivalent of SAM files and stores the same data in a compressed manner.
 Next, we sort the BAM file by genomic coordinate before using them further.
 Finally, we filter out uniquely mapping reads.
-We discard multi-mapping reads so as to reduce false positives and increase confidence in site discovery.
+We discard multi-mapping reads to reduce false positives and increase confidence in site discovery.

 We will use SAMtools and Sambamba for this step.
 You can download it from http://www.htslib.org/ and https://lomereiter.github.io/sambamba/ respectively.